 If the incoming Mesh Peering Management frame is for AMPE the received frame shall be further processed as follows:

-If the chosen PMK from the received frame is different than the PMKName that identifies the valid mesh PMKSA established with the candidate peer mesh STA the frame shall be dropped.
+If the chosen PMK from the received frame is different than the PMKIDthat identifies the valid mesh PMKSA established with the candidate peer mesh STA the frame shall be dropped.

 If the localNonce in the mesh peering instance is different than the Peer Nonce field of the received frame, the frame shall be dropped.